 All the DHT does is accumulate all these actions and present them to the application.
 This gives you some versatility in deciding how to manage conflicting contributions from many agents.
 The only exception is redirect, which forces a canonical resolution of conflicting updates.

 This prevents clashes between identical entries written by different authors at different times, such as Alice and Bob both writing the message “hello”.
 That entry exists in one place in the DHT, but it will have two new-entry actions attached to it, each of which can be updated or deleted independently.
-Taking entry and header together, they can be considered two separate pieces of data.
+Taking entry and action together, they can be considered two separate pieces of data.

 Handling privacy concerns and storage constraints¶